 Penalty: $2 000.

-91. Mortgage of goods to be in writing, and to operate as security only
+91. Mortgage of goods to be in writing

 (1) Subject to subsection (2), a mortgagee shall not enter into a mortgage that is not in writing if the property the subject of the mortgage is, or includes, goods.